Vantiv/cnp-sdk-for-java/README.md

 Setup
 -----

-1. Add JCenter repository to your Maven or Gradle build:
+1. Add MavenCentral repository to your Maven or Gradle build:
 	1. For Maven, please read instructions at: https://bintray.com/bintray/jcenter
 	2. For Gradle, add `mavenCentral()` to your `repositories { ... }`
 2. Add the dependency